MyEtherWallet/knowledge-base/source/_posts/en/dapps/ambrpay.md

 <img src="/images/posts/diving-deeper/AmbrPay1.png" width="100%">

 **Step 2.** Head to the Dapps section to the left of your wallet’s dashboard.
-* Select AmbrPay from our list of Dapps.
+* Select Ambrpay from our list of Dapps.

 <img src="/images/posts/diving-deeper/AmbrPay2.png" width="100%">

 **Step 3**.
-Add funds to your balance.
+Add funds to your balance by selecting 'Add Funds'.
-* AmbrPay pulls your subscription payments from a pool of funds you deposit into the contract.
+* Ambrpay pulls your subscription payments from a pool of funds you deposit into the contract.
 Select how much you’d like to send to this pool.
-* AmbryPay takes a 1% fee for this service.
+* Ambrpay takes a 1% fee for this service.

 <img src="/images/posts/diving-deeper/AmbrPay3.png" width="100%">

 **Step 4.** Set up the subscription.
-* Determine how much you’d like to pay and how often you’d like this payment to occur (in days).
+* Fill in the details of your subscription.
+Determine how much you’d like to pay and how often you’d like this payment to occur (in days).

 <img src="/images/posts/diving-deeper/AmbrPay4.png" width="100%">